For any materials such as books that are a one-time purchase, please send us your orders.

 When you find a title that you would like to order, you can request it in one of several of ways.

 1).
 You can email Ann Long the information on the book.
-Be sure to include the author, title, publisher, pub date, and ISBN.
+Be sure to include the author, title, publisher, pub date, ISBN, and whether you prefer electronic or paper copy.

 2).
 You can send us information via campus mail.
 These can be catalog pages or any other format you wish.
 If you do this, be sure to include your name.